rintoj/mongo-restifier/README.md

         // this.schema         - The second parameter of 'defineModel' (this object itself)
         // this.model          - reference to mongoose.Model
         // this.modelSchema    - reference to mongoose.Schema
+    },

+    beforeSave: function(item) {
+      // write your logic here to derive, filter out, add items
+      // 'item' will be array if there are multiple items return item
     }

 })